-- Install our simulation suite on your cluster, preferably on a shared filesystem.
+- Install Lumerical simulation suite on your cluster, preferably on a shared filesystem.

 - Running multiple simulations across several computers simultaneously (concurrent computing), will require as many licenses as the number of computers running the simulations.

 eg. #licenses = #nodes running jobs at the same time